JeffreyRobertLynch/StudioSync-HITL-Human-in-the-Loop-LLM-System-for-Narrative-Intelligence/README.md

 **The first and final voice is always human.**

 **Note**: This project is undergoing updates to reflect migration from GPT-4.1 to GPT-5.
-System function remains similar; upcoming output will reflect improved capabilities.

 ---